-The City of Greater Sudbury is working towards making its facilities, programs and services accessible to all citizens.
-We have made a number of improvements to the accessibility of our municipality over the past several years, including:
+The City of Greater Sudbury is committed to and will continue to work towards making its facilities, programs and services accessible to all citizens.
+Over the past several years, there have been a number of improvements made to the accessibility of our municipality including:

 - working with staff to identify strategic pillars and barriers to accessibility within the municipality;